FlamingLotusGirls/Serenity/sound/REST.md

 GET /audio/effects - JSON object with the list of all available Effects, and the volume and intensity of each.

+The name field will have the list of all possible things.

 ```
 {
+	"names": ["Crickets", "Crickets2", "Crickets3"],
 	"Crickets1": {
 		"intensity": 3,
 		"volume": 50